semaver/core-stack/packages/core/README.md

 ): readonly IClass<object>[];
 ```

 Returns the superclass chain of the object.
+Accepts either a class or an instance, and returns a readonly array.
+Returns an empty array for `null`/`undefined` input.

 - If `reversed` is `false`, the chain starts from the child classes:
   - `ChildOfChildClass` -> `ChildClass` -> `ParentClass` -> **`Object`**